 Permanent partial disability (PPD) is more common than permanent total disability.
 With PPD, you may still be able to function at work, but not to the capacity you once were able to.
 You’ll know if this applies to you if your doctor clears you for work with certain limitations.
 You may be allowed to go back; however, you may only be able to do sedentary work or have to refrain from reaching or standing for long periods of time.

 In Maryland, you are entitled to compensation for a PPD.
 This compensation is expressed in weeks.
 Depending on where your injury is located will determine your compensation.
-Established tables will tell you to want you are entitled to.
+Established tables will tell you to what you are entitled to recover.
 You will likely able to collect 33 to 66 percent of your weekly wages.